Conditions and restrictions and FAQ's

 If your visit is funded through Swansea University, the Certificate of Sponsorship (CoS) issued to you will certify funding/maintenance for you so you don’t have to include any financial evidence such as bank statements with your application.

-However if your visit is not funded through Swansea University, it is very important you have a bank/savings account in your name that has held at least £945.
-The funds must have been held as the minimum balance in the account for a full 90 days before you apply.
-If the balance dropped below £945 for even a single day in that 90-day period, your visa application will be refused.
-The format and the way you show the funds are also very important.
-Read through Maintenance section in the T5 policy guidance to ensure you understand how the funds should be shown to ensure a successful visa application.
+However if your visit is not funded through Swansea University, it is very important you have a bank/savings account in your name of at least £1,270.
+The funds must have been held as the minimum balance in the account for a full 28 days before you apply.

 - Cannot extend stay beyond 24 months.